Elected officials are zeroing in on mental health reform, as well as gun control, as voters show increasing concern on crime and homelessness.

 Educator / City Councilmember

-Sen. Susan Talamantes Eggman has taken at least $1.3 million from the Party sector since she was elected to the legislature.
-That represents 22% of her total campaign contributions.
+Sen. Susan Talamantes Eggman has taken at least $45,000 from the Labor sector since she was elected to the legislature.
+That represents 13% of her total campaign contributions.

 For many Californians, the Sacramento mass shooting exemplified the ways in which the state’s various crises can collide.
 Among the six victims identified Monday by the coroner’s office was Melinda Davis, a 57-year-old homeless woman.